KodyAnderson1/PortfolioWebsite/README.md

 This project was inspired by a tutorial [here](https://www.udemy.com/course/build-portfolio-with-reactjs-and-bootstrap/).

 ## Concept / Project Overview
-Primarily leveraging React, this application uses (React) components and custom CSS classes to style and customize my portfolio website.
-The intended purpose of following a tutorial was to familiarize me with CSS features such as z-index, text manipulation, and creating shapes/lines.
-Other styles used were creating abstract components to map over data to create reusable components.
+Primarily leveraging React, this application uses custom reusable React components and custom CSS classes to style and customize my portfolio website.

 ## Languages and Libraries
 - Javascript